Do you know what is the best time to visit Bayonne, the French chocolate capital?

 How to reach Bayonne

 The closest airport is in Biarritz where you can find some busses to Bayonne centre.
-Depending on when you come from, I recommend you to use my favourite airline company, Qatar Airways, or the Skyscanner's widget below to find the best deals.
+Depending on where you come from, I recommend you to use my favourite airline company, Qatar Airways, or the Skyscanner's widget below to find the best deals.

 The closest railway station is in the centre of Bayonne directly so you won't need any car if you only want to visit Bayonne, Biarritz and Saint Jean de Luz.